department-of-veterans-affairs/roadrunner/_design/page-elements.md

 ---
 layout: guide
 title:  "Page Elements"
-description: Our UI components were build to provide a seamless and valuable experience for all users.
+description: "Our UI components are built to provide a seamless and valuable experience for all users.
 Because our high-level goal is functionality, we believe that our design components should be based upon purpose.
-Please refer to our templates to learn more about how these elements can be used.
+Please refer to our templates to learn more about how these elements can be used."
 ---

 ## Page Elements